 The ABL Facility contains certain affirmative covenants, including financial and other reporting requirements.
-We were in compliance with all such covenants at April 30, 2016 and 2015.
+We were in compliance with all such covenants at April 30, 2017 and 2016.

-The Term Loan Facilities contain a number of covenants that limit our ability and the ability of our restricted subsidiaries, as described in the Term Loan Credit Agreements, to: (i) incur more indebtedness; (ii) pay dividends, redeem stock or make other distributions; (iii) make investments; (iv) create restrictions on the ability of our restricted subsidiaries to pay dividends to us or make other intercompany transfers; (v) create liens securing indebtedness; (vi) transfer or sell assets; (vii) merge or consolidate; (viii) enter into certain transactions with our affiliates; and (ix) prepay or amend the terms of certain indebtedness.
-We were in compliance with all restrictive covenants at April 30, 2016 and 2015.
+The First Lien Facility contains a number of covenants that limit our ability and the ability of our restricted subsidiaries, as described in the First Lien Credit Agreement, to: (i) incur more indebtedness; (ii) pay dividends, redeem stock or make other distributions; (iii) make investments; (iv) create restrictions on the ability of our restricted subsidiaries to pay dividends to us or make other intercompany transfers; (v) create liens securing indebtedness; (vi) transfer or sell assets; (vii) merge or consolidate; (viii) enter into certain transactions with our affiliates; and (ix) prepay or amend the terms of certain indebtedness.
+We were in compliance with all restrictive covenants at April 30, 2017 and 2016.